Inpatient Rehab in Connecticut

 • Accepts Federal funding

-Midwestern Connecticut Council On Alcoholism Inc/detoxification Program is an inpatient drug and alcohol rehab located in Danbury, Connecticut.
+Midwestern Connecticut Council On Alcoholism Inc/latino Outreach is an inpatient addiction treatment center situated in Danbury, Connecticut.

 Location: 38 Old Ridgebury Road, Danbury, CT 06810 in Fairfield County